yskt0810/bha2022/project/fab-hack-microscope.md

 And, as the first step of this project, I decided to make an microscope with mobilizing my knowledge and skills of digital fabrication.

-## Features of the product

-Fab Hack Microscope is

 ## Bill of Materials

 To make a Fab Hack Microscope, we need to buy those items.